danielrosehill/LLMs-on-LLMs/context-rag-tokenisation/rag/the-emergence-of-rag.md

 # Prompt

-Excellent work.
-Please now provide a summary of the evolution of RAG to date.
-When the concept emerged.
-Notable developments and technologies so far.
-A timeline.
-A matrix.
-This format is great
+> Provide a summary of the evolution of RAG to date.
+When did the concept emerge and what have been some notable developments to date.

 # Output